 1. Can I obtain sufficient essential amino acids from vegetarian sources of protein?

-No, you don’t have to eat all the essential amino acids your body requires to grow and heal at once; an assortment of plant proteins, including rice and beans, lentils, and quinoa, will provide your body.
+No, you don’t have to eat all the essential amino acids your body requires to grow and heal at once; an assortment of plant proteins, including rice and beans, lentils, and quinoa, will provide them for your body.

 2. How do I quit eating animals and never get bored?